Great Western Hospital: History

 The original hospital in Swindon was the Princess Margaret Hospital, in the Okus suburb to the south of the town, which started providing services to patients in 1960 but was not formally opened by Princess Margaret until April 1966.
 It has since been fully demolished.

 The new hospital was procured under a Private Finance Initiative contract to replace the services previously provided at the Princess Margaret Hospital and St Margaret's Hospital at Stratton St Margaret in 1999.
 The architect for the new hospital was Whicheloe Macfarlane, who designed the hospital with a concrete frame.
 The outside of the building is covered in 7600 m2 of cream coloured precast concrete cladding panels which attempt to replicate the appearance of Wiltshire stone.
 There are six floors providing a total of 55000 m2 of floor space.
-It was built by Carillion at a cost of £148 million; it started providing services to patients in 2002 and was formally opened by HRH Prince Philip on 28 February 2003.
+It was built by Carillion at a cost of £148 million; it started providing services to patients on 3 December 2002 and was formally opened by Prince Philip, Duke of Edinburgh on 28 February 2003.